koltyakov/sppurge/README.md

 - `localFilePath` - local full path to file [string, optional]
 - `localBasePath` - relative folder base path within project directory [string, optional]

-Result file path is formed based on the following rule:
+The result file path is formed based on the following rule:

 - `siteUrl` + `folder` + `filePath`
 - If `filePath` is empty, then: